Cathedral of Our Lady (Antwerp): Musical life

 At the beginning of the 15th century, the cathedral's choir started developing an active musical life, and as a result, the cathedral's importance in the history of music soon soared.
 Johannes Ockeghem, one of the most important composers of the 15th century, served here as a vicar-singer in 1443, and so did Jacob Obrecht between 1492 and 1497.
 Sixteenth-century choirmasters included Antoine Barbe, Geert van Turnhout, Séverin Cornet, and Andreas Pevernage.
 Organists who worked at the cathedral include Henry Bredemers (1493–1501), who went on to become a teacher to Philip the Handsome's children and the renowned English composer John Bull (1615–1628), who fled to Flanders from his home country escaping justice.
 From 1725 to 1731 Willem de Fesch served as Kapelmeester, followed from 1731 to 1737 by Joseph-Hector Fiocco, and from 1737 by André-Joseph Blavier.
 Lesser known but locally important figures, such as Jacobus Barbireau and Andreas Pevernage, also worked at the cathedral.

 Significant architectural details

 The church's one finished spire is 123 meters tall, the tallest church tower in the Benelux.
 Charles V, Holy Roman Emperor commented that the spire should be kept under glass, and Napoleon compared the spire to Mechlin lace.
 The largest bell in the tower requires 16 bell ringers.

 The west portal features statues which include the missionary Saint Willibrord.
 He is thought to have spent time in Antwerp in the 7th century.

 Major works of art

-The cathedral possesses a number of major works of art :
+The cathedral holds a number of major works of art: